Skip to content

 • Grant Morrison’s run is now available in three omnibuses (see at the beginning of the article).

-If you don’t go with the omnibuses, here is a detailed version of that era, including Morrison’s work but also the other Batseries of that period.
+If you don’t go with the omnibuses, here is a detailed version of that era, including Morrison’s work but also the other Batman-adjacent comics series of that period.

-Final Crisis An Important event for the Batman continuity.
-Using the soul-destroying Anti-Life Equation, Darkseid is remaking the heroes, villains and everyday people of Earth in his dark image … and destroying the very fabric of reality itself in the process.
+Final Crisis An Important event for the Batman Comic Book continuity.
+Using the soul-destroying Anti-Life Equation, Darkseid is remaking the heroes, villains, and everyday people of Earth in his dark image … and destroying the very fabric of reality itself in the process.
 Now superheroes from around the world—and across the Multiverse—must make a last, desperate stand against the forces of Anti-Life.
 Will Earth endure?
 And when the Crisis reaches its climax, who will make the ultimate sacrifice?
-The full reading order is here.
+We explore that event in our full Final Crisis reading order.

 Blackest Night Reading Order

 Blackest NightA Green Lantern event that affected all of the DCU, but it’s not a Batman event.
 It’s been years since the death of Hal Jordan and the end of the Green Lantern Corps.
 But as the Torchbearer Kyle Rayner is about to find out, the adventure of epic and mythological proportions is about to begin as the former Lantern returns to the land of the living to atone for his sins.
 And the cosmos will never be the same as Sinestro wages his war against the Green Lanterns with his newly founded, Sinestro Corps!
-You’ll find the reading order here.
+Follow our guide to reading the Blackest Night comics in order.

 Batman Logo (pré New 52)